RobelAmare/Simple-Lagrangian/README.md

 ## Conclusion

 This project demonstrates the power and elegance of **Lagrangian mechanics** and symbolic computation using Python and SymPy.
 Whether you're a student, educator, or enthusiast, this tool can help you explore the beauty of classical mechanics.

+**its strongly advised to use the mentioned tools to view a better output result for better visibility.
+**